codurance/site/src/_posts/2018-11-17-the-functional-style-part-7.md

 <p style="font-style: italic; margin: 0em 3em 1em 3em">To see a world in a grain of sand and heaven in a wild flower<br/>
 Hold infinity in the palm of your hand and eternity in an hour
 </p>
-<p>- William Blake</p>
+<p style="margin: 0em 3em 1em 3em">- William Blake</p>

-Several ago, I was attending a training course on C#.
+Several years ago, I was attending a training course on C#.
 I recall having trouble understanding two things in particular.
-One of them was LINQ, which was partly a matter of not quite being able to wrap my mind round the syntax, and also because I hadn’t yet learned about the functional style of programming.
-It makes a lot more sense to me now.
-The other thing was the `yield` keyword, but maybe it was explained to me poorly, because in fact it’s really quite simple.
-The .NET documentation gives this example usage:
+One of them was LINQ, which was partly a matter of not quite being able to wrap my mind round the syntax.
+I had been steeped for many years in SQL, and this language which was similar but not quite the same confused me.
+Also, I hadn’t yet learned about the functional style of programming; now that I have, it makes a lot more sense to me.

+The other thing was the `yield` keyword.
+But again, with an understanding of the functional style it makes much more sense, and in fact it’s really very simple.
+The [.NET documentation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/yield) gives this example usage:

 ```csharp
 public class PowersOf2